How can Christmas affect your mental health?

 - Eat as healthily as possible, make sure you get plenty of rest, and surround yourself with positive influences

 - Try and let your intrusive thoughts pass you by, without becoming overwhelmed by them.
 Also, try to challenge your negative beliefs and the meanings you attach to your obsessions and compulsions.
-These are some of the techniques used in mindfulness and cognitive behavioural therapy (CBT) – two of the most effective ways of treating OCD
+These are some of the techniques used in mindfulness and cognitive behavioural therapy (CBT)– two of the most effective ways of treating OCD

 Christmas is exhausting, and can be overwhelming for all of us.
-However, if you find that the pressures of Christmas are getting too much, and are having a negative impact on your health and wellbeing, it’s important to seek specialist help.
+However, if you find that the pressures of a COVID Christmas are getting too much, and are having a negative impact on your health and wellbeing, it’s important to seek specialist help.

 Our expert teams of psychiatrists, psychologists, therapists, nurses and other mental health professionals at Priory are dedicated to helping you every step of the way towards overcoming your difficulties, and enjoying the festive season as much as possible.